Brennall/HFH-SRD/Chapter08.md

 Treasure Type:  | H
 XP:             | 245

 Medusa are indistinguishable from human women, except that they have vicious snakes on their heads rather than hair.
 They may attempt to disguise themselves with a hooded robe, only to suddenly reveal their true nature.
 Any character that meets a medusa's petrifying gaze is required to make a saving throw versus Petrification or he turns to stone.
+Any opponent bitten by the medusa’s snakes must make a saving throw versus Poison; failure indicates death after 1 turn.
 Due to their inherently magical nature, medusas save as 7 Hit Dice monsters despite only having 4 Hit Dice.
 Half of the treasure in a medusa's lair is likely to be on petrified victims, and will only be accessible if the victims are restored to flesh.

 ### Men